 We've rounded up 10 of the most haunted places around Texas that have reported hints of paranormal activity and even real ghost sightings.
-Whether you want to take a spooky road trip around the state or just learn more about the Texans haunted past, these stories are sure to give you the creeps.
+Whether you want to take a spooky road trip around the state or simply learn more about its haunted past, these stories are sure to give you the creeps.

 10. Marfa Lights

 In the tiny west Texas town of Marfa, out past Route 67, many people have reported seeing eerie lights in the sky.
-The lights show up randomly and may act oddly, splitting into two lights or merging into one.
-Witnesses have suggested many theories of their origin, from car lights to fires to aliens and disembodied spirits.
+The Marfa Lights show up randomly and may act oddly, splitting into two lights or merging into one.
+Witnesses have suggested many theories of their origin, from car lights to fires to UFOs and disembodied spirits.
 Some scientists have suggested the lights are the result of glowing gases.

 9. The Haunted Lighthouse of Bolivar Peninsula